 2. A connected care ecosystem is imperative

-The numbers say it all: a recent study conducted by the Australian Digital Health Agency discovered 65% of respondents find the Australian healthcare system difficult to navigate.
+A recent study conducted by the Australian Digital Health Agency discovered 65% of respondents find the Australian healthcare system difficult to navigate.
 Furthermore, 50% of participants also indicated that they would like to be able to access their personal health information using digital devices.
 Despite this demand, Australia’s adoption of connected care technologies ranks last on the international scale of 19 nations.

 Adopting a connected care ecosystem:

 Empowered patients are at the core of a connected care ecosystem.
 Outcome-focused practitioners equip them with the right knowledge and drive an open healthcare journey.